colonyos/Colonies.jl/README.md

-# Introuction
+# Introduction
-This repo contains a Julia implementation of the [ColonyRuntime API](https://github.com/colonyos/colonies), making it possible to implement Colony applications.
+This repo contains a Julia implementation of the [ColonyRuntime API](https://github.com/colonyos/colonies), making it possible to implement Colony applications i Julia.

+## Fibonacci example
+* A **generator** application generate pending processes containing a number as an environmental variable.
+* A **solver** applications is assigned a pending process and execute the process by calculate the fibonacci number of the number.
+It sets result as an attribute to the process and then close the process.
+* If there are many solver application, they will compete assigning processes.
+* Example code can be found in [here](https://github.com/colonyos/ColonyRuntime.jl/tree/main/examples/fibonacci)

 ```julia
 server_prvkey = "09545df1812e252a2a853cca29d7eace4a3fe2baad334e3b7141a98d43c31e7b"